 One aspect of molecular bioelectronics is the development of active bio-inorganic components for the investigation and control of charge transport phenomena in and across biomolecules.
-Promising biological and bio-inorganic hetero-structures shall provide the basis for the development of conceptual electronic and sensing device.
-For this purpose, we are using macroelectrodes for the study of protein immobilization tailored for bioelectronic applications, crossbars for electrically addressing of scalable protein assemblies, and nanocontacts for individual molecule investigations.
+Promising biological respectively bio-inorganic hetero-structures shall provide the basis for the development of conceptual electronic and sensing device.
+For this purpose, we are using macroelectrodes for the study of protein immobilization tailored for bioelectronic applications, crossbars for electrically addressing of scalable protein assemblies in 2D, and nanocontacts for individual molecule investigations (0D).

 Individual Biomolecules via Break Junctions